- U.S. DOT Federal Railroad Administration

 The Susquehanna River Rail Bridge is a two-track bridge located in the City of Havre de Grace in Harford County, Maryland and the Town of Perryville in Cecil County, Maryland.
 The 111-year-old bridge is owned by Amtrak.
 It is used by Amtrak, the Maryland Area Regional Commuter (MARC) rail and Norfolk Southern Railway to carry passenger and freight trains across the Susquehanna River.
 As the longest moveable bridge on the NEC, the bridge is a critical link and will eventually need to be rehabilitated or replaced with a new structure to maintain future rail services across the Susquehanna River.
 The project is proposed to provide future improvements to capacity, trip time, and safety for commuter, freight, and intercity passenger rail services on the NEC consistent with State and Amtrak plans.
 The proposed project could also improve the navigation channel for marine users.

 The Maryland Department of Transportation (MDOT) received an award of $22 million through a cooperative agreement between the Federal Railroad Administration (FRA) and MDOT for the preliminary engineering and National Environmental Policy Act of 1969 (NEPA) phases of the Susquehanna River Rail Bridge Project.
 FRA, MDOT, the Maryland Transit Administration (MTA) and Amtrak are working together to study various alternatives to improve this rail crossing along the heavily traveled NEC.
-The project study began in 2013 with the Preliminary Engineering and the NEPA process to be completed spring 2017.
+The project study began in 2013 with the Preliminary Engineering and the NEPA process was completed in May 2017 with the release of a Finding of No Significant Impact (FONSI).
+Funding for final design and construction still needs to be identified.
 For more information please refer to the project website www.susrailbridge.com.